Why should you go to the Detroit Zoo over another Michigan zoo? Specifically, why should you visit the Detroit Zoo this winter?

 Nope!
 Visiting the Detroit Zoo during the winter is one of the best winter things to do in Michigan…

-On a random winter day, I bucked the trend and navigated my way to Royal Oak.
+On a random winter day in 2017, I bucked the trend and navigated my way to Royal Oak.
 I purchased my ticket and paid for parking.
 Inside the park of 2000+ animals of hundreds of different species, it became apparent why you should get to the Detroit Zoo TODAY.

 It’s the Off-Season